 I glanced at her in confusion.
 That’s not a question I’m normally asked; though it’s not surprising coming from a well-respected pokémon professor.

 “Most of us who are professors become them because we have a relentless fascination with pokémon that puzzles us from our first contact with the creatures to the day we die,” she continued.
 “But Prof. Ginkgo, you seem to have got it all figured out from an early age, or so it seems.”

 “I don’t think I know everything about pokémon.
 I just know from my experience what works and what doesn’t.”

 “Kid, with your attitude toward pokémon, you would be better off as a trainer and competed in all those Pokémon League tournaments.
 You say you want to inspire trainers to love their pokémon?
 That sounds like the ambition of a trainer, not a professor.
 Professors do not hold on to arrogance as one of their values.
 You shouldn’t either.”

 “Okay, so I’m arrogant.
 What then are pokémon professors supposed to be then?”

 Professor Juniper paused as she gazed out toward Emolga and Vileplume.

 “It’s simple, really.
-We are mentors, but we are also heroes to the heroes we inspire.
+We are mentors.
+We are heroes to the heroes we inspire.
 Isn’t that the joy we get from sending off a trainer on his or her first journey?”